oauthstuff/draft-oauth-rar/main.md

 Even if the request data is encrypted, an attacker could use the authorization server to learn the user data by injecting the encrypted request data into an authorization request on a device under his control and use the authorization server's user consent screens to show the (decrypted) user data in the clear.
 Implementations MUST consider this attacker vector and implement appropriate countermeasures, e.g. by only showing portions of the data or, if possible, determining whether the assumed user context is still the same (after user authentication).

-The AS MUST take into consideration the privacy implications when sharing authorization details with the resource servers.
-The AS SHOULD share this data with the resource servers on a "need to know" basis.
+The AS MUST take into consideration the privacy implications when sharing authorization details with the client or resource servers.
+The AS SHOULD share this data with those parties on a "need to know" basis.

 # Acknowledgements {#Acknowledgements}